 Many audio converters exist on the market nowadays for various formats and purposes.
 However, which criteria is the most important for choosing a converter?
 Let's consider the most common use case for Mac OS X users: you need to convert audio or video to MP3 to listen to it in iTunes or any other MP3 player or device.

 Let's consider some points you need to take into account when choosing a conversion tool.

 Number of files for conversion

 The choice might depend much on how many files you need to convert to MP3.
 If it's just a few files, you could save your money and use iTunes built-in tool.
 That is easy.

 However, if you need to convert your entire music or audio collection - it could be an endless and tedious task.
-Any of audio converters below is an ideal option in such case – just drop top-level folder with an unlimited number of subfolders and files to the app icon or window – and that is it.
+Any of audio converters below is an ideal option in such a case – just drop a top-level folder with an unlimited number of subfolders and files to the app icon or window – and that is it.
 As the outcome, you will have the folder with subfolders intact and converted files in it.

 Automatic Selection of Settings for output files